mpatacchiola/contextual-squeeze-and-excitation/README.md

 Requirements
 ------------

+If you are interested in **meta-training** the model from scratch you need the following packages:

 - Python >= 3.7
 - PyTorch >= 1.8
 - TensorFlow >= 2.3 (for Meta-Dataset and VTAB)
 - TensorFlow Datasets >= 4.3 (for VTAB) [[link](https://www.tensorflow.org/datasets)]
 - Gin Config >= 0.4 (for Meta-Dataset)

+We also provide a conda environment (see instructions below).

+If you are interested in using the model for **inference only** (on a dataset of your choice) you just need Pytorch and common libraries (e.g. Numpy).
+See the example script here [example.py](./example.py).

 Installation
 -------------